-- Presentations and extensive groups findings to be find on INBO website - Written product 4-6 pages - Links with CIS activities - Going on with this crucial issue: organise a technical workshop dedicated to "operational experts" to go ahead and work in more details? - The networks members and participants will be invited to identify relevant experts from their institutions.
+- Presentations and extensive groups findings to be find on INBO website - Written product 4-6 pages - Links with CIS activities - Going on with this crucial issue: organise technical exchanges dedicated to "operational experts" to go ahead and work in more details? - The networks members and participants will be invited to identify relevant experts from their institutions.